 In addition to the limitations on eviction described above, multiple executive and legislative actions at the federal and state level have been enacted to impose moratoriums on evictions of tenants.
-Effective September 4, 2020, the Centers for Disease Control and Prevention (CDC) issued an Agency Order ("CDC Order") prohibiting certain residential evictions for nonpayment of rent until December 31, 2020 to prevent the further spread of COVID-19.
-The CDC Order has been extended a few times since then with the most recent extension taking place on March 29, 2021, when the Biden administration extended the nationwide ban on evictions through June 30, 2021.
+Effective September 4, 2020, the Centers for Disease Control and Prevention (CDC) issued an Agency Order ("CDC Order") prohibiting certain residential evictions for nonpayment of rent nationwide until December 31, 2020 to prevent the further spread of COVID-19.
+The CDC Order has been extended a few times since then with the most recent extension taking place on August 3, 2021, when the Director of the CDC extended the temporary halt on evictions through October 3, 2021 for certain counties throughout the country that have heightened levels of community transmission to prevent the further spread of the COVID-19 Delta variant, which includes counties in New York City.
 The CDC Order's applicability is not determined by whether the development is receiving federal support or not.

 Residential tenants in New York are protected from eviction under the COVID-19 Emergency Eviction and Foreclosure Prevention Act ("EEFPA") until August 31, 2021 if they submit a Hardship Declaration Form stating that: (a) they have a financial hardship related to, or during COVID-19 that prevents them from being able to pay their rent in full or move; or (b) someone in the household is at increased risk of severe illness from COVID-19.
-Although evictions for the failure to pay rent are prohibited under the EEFPA, owners are not prohibited from commencing court proceedings to collect unpaid rent from tenants.
+Owners are not prohibited from commencing court proceedings to collect unpaid rent from tenants.